Precision mass measurement of $^{173}$Hf for nuclear structure of $^{173}$Lu and the $\gamma$ process: Acknowledgments

 \section{Acknowledgments}

-Funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No 771036 (ERC CoG MAIDEN) and No 861198–LISA–H2020-MSCA-ITN-2019 are gratefully acknowledged.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 771036 (ERC CoG MAIDEN) and No. 861198–LISA–H2020-MSCA-ITN-2019 and from the Academy of Finland projects No. 295207, 306980, 327629, 354589 and 354968.
 J.R. acknowledges financial support from the Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation.
-T.E. and Z.G. acknowledge support from the Academy of Finland project No. 295207, 306980 and 327629.